 Clover is offered by and processes payments through First Data, one of the nation’s largest payment processors.
 This doesn’t mean that you need a merchant account directly with First Data, but you will need one from a processing company that is compatible with the First Data platform.
-Fortunately, that’s a lot of companies, including many that place certified quotes through the CardFellow system.
+Fortunately, that’s a lot of companies.

 Your pricing for accepting credit cards through a Clover Station will vary depending on your processor.
 Need something more exact?
 Use CardFellow’s free quote request tool to get fully disclosed quotes from processors that can support the Clover POS.

-One important note is that as of 2016, Clover systems are NOT reprogrammable.
+One important note is that as of 2016, Clovers are not reprogrammable.
 That means that you will ONLY be able to use your Clover station with the processor you originally purchase it from.
 Keep this in mind when searching for a processor, because if you want to switch processors after purchasing a Clover station, you’ll need to purchase a new Clover (or other POS system) in order to work with a new processor.